logseq/logseq/docs/dev-practices.md

   1. Add `^:focus` metadata flags to tests e.g. `(deftest ^:focus test-name ...)`.
   2. In another shell, run `node static/tests.js -i focus` to only run those tests.
 To run all tests except those tests run `node static/tests.js -e focus`.
-3. Or focus namespaces: Using the regex option `-r`, run tests for `frontend.util.page-property-test` with `node static/tests.js -r page-property`.
+3. Or focus namespaces: Using the regex option `-r`, run tests for `frontend.db.query-dsl-test` with `node static/tests.js -r query-dsl`.

 Multiple options can be specified to AND selections.
-For example, to run all `frontend.util.page-property-test` tests except for the focused one: `node static/tests.js -r page-property -e focus`
+For example, to run all `frontend.db.query-dsl-test` tests except for the focused one: `node static/tests.js -r query-dsl -e focus`

 For help on more options, run `node static/tests.js -h`.